- FREE admission

 Where do I park?

 There is street parking available surrounding the park on Fourth Street, Magnolia Avenue, Sixth Street, and Park Avenue.
 Please do not park in front of any of the bus stop signs, or you may be ticketed or towed.
+(As a courtesy to our residential neighbors, if possible, please park on the Central Park side of Fourth Street, Park Avenue, or Sixth Street until those spots are filled.)
 There are a limited number of accessible spots in the parking lot behind the information center.
 Enter via sidewalk by the police substation or north by the tennis courts.

 Can we bring alcohol?